 Providing the quote for this page is Cracked's list of "8 Health Foods That Are Bad For Your Health", which puts herbal supplements squarely at Number One.
 The article points out that, unlike pharmaceutical medicines, alternative and herbal remedies aren't regulated by the FDA, which means that some of them can be downright dangerous.

 Spoofed in a sketch on A Bit of Fry and Laurie in which a brand of cocoa is advertised as containing "nature's own barbiturates and heroin".
-Another sketch features a white-coated man masquerading as a doctor prescribing cigarettes, reassuring his patient that tobacco is a herbal ingredient.
+Another sketch features a white-coated man masquerading as a doctor prescribing cigarettes, reassuring his patient that tobacco is after all a natural herbal ingredient.

 The same idea is used in an episode of House in which the eponymous character—an actual doctor and not wearing a white coat—(jokingly?) makes a similar argument for cigarettes.note He also provided a somewhat scientific reason: he also says the nicotine from having 3 cigarettes (or fewer) daily would help with the man's chronic and terrible flatulence (which was seriously affecting his career as a Mall Santa).
 This isn't medically-accepted advice, bear in mind, and bad flatulence is no reason to start smoking, but yes, nicotine does cut back on gassiness.The actor playing House is Hugh Laurie of A Bit of Fry and Laurie.